Parameter Widgets#

 values are relative libpaths pointing to the widgets that define those parameters.

-The local names you choose can then be used in expressions defining the args
+The local names you choose can then be used in expressions defining the args.

 Example:

-widget representing a positive integer \(n\), and then
+Here we first define a param widget representing a positive integer \(n\), and then

-widget representing a divisor of \(n - 1\).
+we define a second param widget representing a divisor of \(n - 1\).

 .. pfsc-param:: eg1_n: